-Year ended March 31, 2013 \$ Outstanding as at March 31, 2013 \$ Exploration and evaluation, geological consulting services 007 500 40.050 Alex Horvath, Executive Vice President, Exploration and a director, and A.S.
-Horvath Engineering Inc., a company controlled by him 227,500 16,950 MRB & Associates, a company controlled by Martin Bourgoin, Executive Vice President, Operations 3,124,605 122,278 Jeff Hussey & Associates Inc., a company controlled by Jeff Hussey, Vice President, Development 240,000 24,496 Transaction costs on acquisition of non-controlling interest Sheldon Huxtable Professional Corporation, a law firm controlled by Donald A. Sheldon, a director 205,725 - Consulting fees 847785 Ontario Ltd., a company controlled by Thomas G. Larsen, for his services as President and Chief Executive Officer 300,000 - Marlborough Management Limited, a company controlled by Miles Nagamatsu, for his services as Chief Financial Officer 180,000 - J. Estepa Consulting Inc., a company controlled by Jorge Estepa, for his services as Vice President and Corporate Secretary 180,000 -
+6 months ended September 30, 2013 \$ Outstanding as at September 30, 2013 \$ Exploration and evaluation, geological consulting services Alex Horvath, Executive Vice President, Exploration and Project Development and a director, and A.S.
+Horvath Engineering Inc., a company controlled by him 82,500 18,187 MRB & Associates, a company controlled by Martin Bourgoin, Executive Vice 533,518 129,846 President, Operations Jeff Hussey & Associates Inc., a company controlled by Jeff Hussey, Vice President, Development 90,000 15,000 Consulting fees Gambier Holdings Corp., a company controlled by Thomas G. Larsen, for his services as President and Chief Executive Officer 185,000 - Marlborough Management Limited, a company controlled by Miles Nagamatsu, for his services as Chief Financial Officer 90,000 - J. Estepa Consulting Inc., a company controlled by Jorge Estepa, for his services as Vice President and Secretary-Treasurer 90,000 - MRI Advisory AG, a company controlled by Ashwath Mehra, a director who resigned on April 2, 2013 - 20,000 Decamine Inc., a company controlled by Jean Depatie, a director who - 20,000

-MRI Advisory AG, a company controlled by Ashwath Mehra, a director who Year ended March 31, 2013 \$ 43,333 Outstanding as at March 31, 2013 \$ 20,000 resigned on April 2, 2013 40,000 20,000 Decamine Inc., a company controlled by Jean Depatie, a director who resigned on April 2, 2013 40,000 20,000 Vanctor Investments Limited, a company controlled by William Harding, a director 47,500 NCP Investment Management Inc. and Serge Depatie, a close family member of a director who resigned on April 2, 2013 152,450 - Legal fees Sheldon Huxtable Professional Corporation, a law firm controlled by Donald A. Sheldon, a director 438,715 212,212
+6 months ended September 30, 2013 \$ Outstanding as at September 30, 2013 \$ resigned on April 2, 2013 Vanctor Investments Limited, a company controlled by William Harding, a director 22,500 William Harding, a director 30,000 - Common shares Sheldon Huxtable Professional Corporation, a law firm controlled by Donald A. Sheldon, a director 25,020 - Legal fees Sheldon Huxtable Professional Corporation, a law firm controlled by Donald A. Sheldon, a director 347,689 234,569